"ONE OF THE 10 BEST NEW RESTAURANTS IN NEW YORK"

 100 year later, on the very same street where Joel Russ first stood outside and sold his herrings out of a barrel, his great-grandchildren, Josh and Niki Russ, continued the legacy and opened the Russ & Daughters Cafe.

-In 2015, after 101 years solely on the Lower East Side, Russ & Daughters will expand uptown with the opening of Russ & Daughters at the Jewish Museum.
-This location will provide both the store and cafe experience to museum-goers and the general public alike.
+In 2015, after 101 years solely on the Lower East Side, Russ & Daughters expanded uptown with the opening of Russ & Daughters at the Jewish Museum.
+This location provides both the retail and restaurant experience to museum-goers and the general public alike.

 When Joel Russ started peddling herring from a pushcart, could he have imagined a time when the fourth generation of the Russ family would walk, daily, into a landmark appetizing shop and sit-down restaurant hailed by the Smithsonian Institute, the National Register of Historic Places, The New York Times, Gourmet, Bon Appetit, Martha Stewart, NPR, The New Yorker, New York Magazine, PBS, The Food Network, The Travel Channel, The New York Times Magazine, The Wall Street Journal, and Vogue — among many esteemed others — for its contribution to New York’s culinary and historical landscape?